Quasi-Monte Carlo with one categorical variable: Choosing for given

 The factor $n^{-\rho}$ has canceled from the numerator and denominator and so we get the same rate of convergence with an incorrect $\gamma$ as we would with the optimal $\gamma=\rho$.
 Only the lead constant is affected.
+The analogous formula for criterion 1 is